colin-ho/advent-of-code-2023/README.md

 # Stored updated benchmarks.
 ```

-The `cargo time` command allows you to benchmark your code and store timings in the readme.
-When benching, the runner will run your code between `10` and `10.000` times, depending on execution time of first execution, and print the average execution time.
+The `cargo time` command allows you to benchmark and store timings in the readme.
+When benching, the runner will run the code between `10` and `10.000` times, depending on execution time of first execution, and print the average execution time.

 `cargo time` has three modes of execution: